-Dango, a Japanese go term, means "dumpling shape", and refers to a solid mass of stones without eyes and few liberties - a very inefficient shape.
-The corresponding term in Chinese, 愚形 (yú xíng), could be translated as "stupid shape".
+Dango is a Japanese go term, meaning "dumpling shape," that refers to a solid mass of stones without eyes and few libertiesーa very inefficient shape.
+The corresponding term in Chinese could be translated as "foolish shape."

 This clump of four black stones is the smallest dango.
 Adding more black stones to it only creates a larger dango.